germanevodio/pern-crud/README.md

         ```bash
         /app $ npx sequelize-cli db:seed:all
         ```
+6. **GOOGLE API KEY** In the file `frontend/src/components/googleMapsAddressPicker.jsx` change the string "YOUR_GOOGLE_API_KEY" with your Google API Key

-6.  **Access the Application:** Open your web browser and go to: [http://localhost:5173](http://localhost:5173)
+7.  **Access the Application:** Open your web browser and go to: [http://localhost:5173](http://localhost:5173)

-7.  **Login Credentials:** You can sign in to the web application with the following credentials:
+8.  **Login Credentials:** You can sign in to the web application with the following credentials:
     * **User:** `admin@example.com`
     * **Password:** `password`